 If you’ve just started shopping around for a wheelchair or mobility scooter, you might be a little confused about what exactly each vehicle is – and what’s the difference between them!

 Wheelchairs, powered wheelchairs and mobility scooters are considered ‘Invalid Carriages’ by law.
-Each of these vehicles has its own ‘class’, and their own set of rules and regulations that apply to this class:
+Each of these vehicles has its own ‘class’, and its own set of rules and regulations that apply to this class:

-If you want to be able to specifically use the roads, considering a Class 3 powered mobility scooter may be the best option for you.
+If you want to be able to specifically use the roads then considering a Class 3 powered mobility scooter may be the best option for you.

 Can I Drive a Mobility Scooter on the Pavement?